In the valley of the blind, the one-eyed man is king.

 |

-The Age of Comprehension Dyslexia is commonly described as a comprehension disorder
+words and concepts.
+Dyslexia is commonly described as a comprehension disorder

 where a person miscues the identity or sequence of letters and or numbers